Jiayi0912/migrant-student-education/README.md

 The fully-wrangled data directly related to our research question is stored as `edu_w2.csv` in this folder.

 ## Research method
+We use Multilevel Modeling (MLM) to analyze the relationship between education funding inequality and academic performance disparity between migrant and local students in China.

 ## Result

+Our findings challenge the conventional assumption that migrant status inherently disadvantages students academically.
+In the Chinese exam, migrant students demonstrate a significant performance advantage over their local counterparts within the same school.
+However, across all three subjects (Chinese, Math, and English), educational funding allocation plays a crucial role in shaping academic outcomes.
+Specifically, higher per-student funding is consistently associated with improved exam scores, while discrepancies in fiscal allocation, particularly when migrant students receive lower quotas or when key financial information is missing, contribute to their academic disadvantage.
+The exclusion of migrant students from certain schools further exacerbates disparities, leading to significant negative impacts on their performance.
+Additionally, a higher proportion of educational funding from the prefecture level is found to negatively affect math achievement, suggesting potential inefficiencies in decentralized funding structures.

 ## Repo structure
 <!-- TREEVIEW START -->